External Examiners and External Verifiers: Taught Programmes

 - For individuals where a nomination is not approved, nomination data will be held for a period of one year (following the decision not to appoint you) by Academic Registry, and it will then be deleted securely.

-- For individuals where a nomination is approved, appointment/nomination data is held for the duration of the appointment (normally four years) by Academic Registry, and then for a further five years following the end of your period of engagement.
+- For individuals where a nomination is approved, engagement/nomination data is held for the duration of the engagement (normally four years) by Academic Registry, and then for a further five years following the end of your period of engagement.
 It will then be deleted securely.

 This data is held by the University’s Finance Department, both in paper format (held securely), and in electronic format (held securely on the University’s Oracle Finance system.
 Paper and electronic documents will be retained for seven years following the date of submission.
 They will then be deleted securely.